marcotallone/deep-learning-project/README.md

 All the implemented models come with trained weights foundable in the [`saved_models`](./models/saved_models) folder as well as evaluated performance metrics in the [`saved_metrics`](./models/saved_metrics) folder.\
 Further details about the datasets and the implemented models are given below, after installation instructions, dependencies requirements and usage examples.

+### Project Goals and Objectives

+The overall idea behind this project is to implement and compare different deep learning models for brain tumor classification and segmentation tasks, to understand their differencees and to highlight the trade-offs between complexity and performance.\
+More specifically, it's widely known that architectures such as **AlexNet** and **VGG-16** have been widely used in the past for image classification tasks achieving extremely good results.
+However, these results were obtained on large multiclass datasets (e.g. *ImageNet*) where the variability of the images is high and there are multiple possible classification labels for each image.
+We want to understand if the performance of these models is maintained also for more humble tasks such as the one proposed by the Brain Tumor MRI Dataset, where the distribution of the input imagees is fairly simple and the number of classes is limited to $4$.
+Moreover, we aim to explore the possiblity of building a simpler model for this specific task that achieves the same performance to understand if, in some cass, a simpler *ad-hoc* model can outshine more complex and well-established architectures in terms of performance.\
+The same motivations are true also for the case of the sgmentation task.
+Here we focused only on U-Net models architecture, strting from the first historically proposed model.
+With the same reasoning, we aim to ``*modernize*'' and simplify this original model to see if it's possible to further improve its performance on the obtained data.

 ### Project Structure

 The project is structured as follows: